A Brief History of St. Katherine of Siena Church

 Among the founding parishioners of Torresdale’s new parish was Mrs. Louise Drexel Morrell, sister to Mother Katharine Drexel, foundress of the Blessed Sacrament Sisters.

 The Morrell estate was also the setting for Catholic schooling for children from the Torresdale – Cornwells Heights area, still very rural in the early years of the twentieth century.
 This school had its beginning about 1900 and continued until 1922.
-One early student was Anne O’Rourke, whose parents had built a summer home that today is the parish rectory.
+One early student was Anne O’Rourke, whose parents had built a family home that today is the parish rectory.

 To show his thanks to Louise Morrell and to honor Mother Katharine, each of whom was neighbor and benefactress, Father Coakley chose to spell the name of the new parish with a “K” rather than with a “C.” The traditional name of the parish’s patron, and Mother Katharine’s patron, was spelled “Catherine,” a fourteenth century saint from Siena, Italy, and a Doctor of the Church who lived from 1347 to 1380.
 St. Catherine of Siena continues to be an inspiration in her heroic loyalty to the Church.